Gardening in the Puget Sound region gets the advantage of rich volcanic soils, abundant rain, and year-round temperate weather.

 - Find Your County’s WSU Master Gardener Program

-Tilth Alliance was formed in 2016 when Seattle Tilth, Tilth Producers and Cascade Harvest Coalition merged.
+Tilth Alliance was formed in 2016 when Seattle Tilth, Tilth Producers, and Cascade Harvest Coalition merged.
 Their mission is to build an ecologically sound, economically viable, and socially equitable food system.
 They enable community members through a variety of programs, classes, and events.

 Information about rain gardens

 A rain garden is a beautiful and very functional planting area in the landscape specially designed and constructed to filter rainwater before it reaches the sewer system.
 Besides protecting our water supply, a rain garden takes less water to maintain than lawns or other types of garden plantings without taking conservation into account.
-Get more information about how to build rain garden in the Pacific Northwest.
+We offer more information about how (and why) to build a rain garden (greaterseattleonthecheap.com).

 Social Garden Clubs in the Puget Sound region